How To Freeze Okra In 4 Easy Steps

 How To Cook Using Frozen Okra

-When you are ready to cook with the frozen okra, just simply remove the amount you need from the bag, thaw, and cook.
+When you are ready to cook with frozen okra, remove the amount you need from the bag, either thaw it for frying or drop it into the dish you are cooking.
 Frozen okra is great in soups, stews, and even fried.
-Be sure to check out my recipe for Crispy Southern Fried Okra for a delicious side dish or appetizer.
+You can directly incorporate it into your recipes; the okra will cook as the dish cooks.
+Be sure to check out my Crispy Southern Fried Okra recipe for a delicious side dish or appetizer.

 How to freeze fresh okra